How To Use Personal Deadlines In Your Email Marketing Sequences To Create FOMO

 Beardbrand is over-delivering on content… beyond what I had expected when I gave them my email address.

-And now that they sent me through this welcome sequence, I trust them a lot more because of the investment they made to EDUCATE and build trust before trying to sell me anything.
+And now that they sent me through this welcome sequence, I trust them a lot more because they invest in educating and building trust before trying to sell me anything.

 Remember how motivation was the first part of the behavior model?